phunc20/ferrari_morning_dance/README.md

     - [ ] How to restart the laptop
 - Verbessern `playback_loop.sh`
     - [ ] Logging: Datetime, logging to a file, logging level, etc.
+    - Ask LLMs or google to improve `playback_loop.sh`
+        - [ ] External command invocation less efficient than Basn parameter expansion?
+        - [ ] Re-initialization of `RANDOM_INDEX_STR`'s 1st index may bump into the last index from last time.
+Avoid this.

 ## Lesson Learned